SefiatAdedeji/Rossman-Store/README.md

 # Rossman-Store
+## Project Objective
-The project is to know the impact of promotions on Sales and Customer Patronage
+The project is to know the impact of promotions on Sales and Customer Patronage.